 Did everyone get a word in...

 As lead guide at Circles, Jonathan Hefter puts it, “you know you’ve had a good meeting when no one’s held back.”
 However, it can be tricky knowing when this is the case.
 Are cultural norms holding someone back?
 Maybe a Brit’s being too polite, an American too loud?
-Clumsy cultural stereotypes aside, it’s actually pretty difficult to know if everyone has said everything they wanted to.
+Stereotypes aside, it’s difficult to know if everyone has said everything they wanted to.

 While we can’t speak for someone in a meeting, what we can do is create a comfortable environment.
 See someone in the corner being particularly quiet?
 Could be because they’re using that time to think.
 They may have a brilliant idea, so ask them!
 In Circles online meetings we use a timer to allow everyone their turn to speak.
 Participants tell us it has really made them up their game when they know they’re going to be called on.